Citizenship Program

 Oregon Citizenship Classes

-Citizenship classes for the Summer Term will be held October 3 through December 23.
-Please visit our class website and fill out the new student form.
-Please contact Annie at 503-731-9585 or aruonavaarakaras@lcsnw.org if you have any questions.
+Citizenship classes for winter term will be held January 4 through the end of March 2025.
+Please fill out the new student form or contact Oksana at 503-731-9583 or [email protected] if you have any questions.

 Washington Citizenship Classes